msho10/vicho/content/_index.md

 I'm **Victoria Ho**

-Performance Engineer for large scale applications and embedded systems
+Performance Engineer for large scale applications

 Love all things in machine learning and the human mind